sejungkwak/work-time/README.md

 - As a user (employee),
     - I want a simple log-in process so that I can complete my task as quickly as possible.
-    - I want an easy to use system so that I can complete my task as quickly as possible.
+    - I want an easy-to-use system so that I can complete my task as quickly as possible.
     - I want to be able to check my absence entitlements so that I can plan my holidays as quickly as possible.
     - I want to be able to book and cancel my holidays on the system so that I don't have to email my manager or update it on the Excel spreadsheet.
     - I want to be able to review worked hours so that I can flag it to the manager immediately if it's inaccurate.